 Carlos C. Praude: email@example.com.
 PhD thesis, Universidade de Brasília, Brazil, 2015.

 Hannah Star Rogers

 This dissertation explores the question of how art and science work as categories to circumscribe bodies of knowledge.
 People engage in rhetorical positioning through the creation of texts, style choices, making and unmaking the meanings of objects.
-Objects can be made to fit into the knowledge networks of art, science, or combinations of both.
-For different practitioners and audiences, what counts as art or science and their association vary in interesting ways.
+Objects can be made to fit into the knowledge networks of art, science or combinations of both.
+For different practitioners and audiences, what counts as art or science and their association varies in interesting ways.

 Hannah Star Rogers: firstname.lastname@example.org.
 PhD thesis, Cornell University, U.S.A., 2012.

 SymbioticA Lab at the University of Western Australia, 2009. (© Hannah Star Rogers)

 Executing Liveness: An Examination of the Live Dimension of Code Inter-actions in Software (Art) Practice

 With today’s prevalence of technology, enormous quantities of data are generated and disseminated in real time through a highly networked, programmable and distributed environment.
 Networks of machines and the circulation of data mediate our sense of time.
 The sensation of “liveness” is deeply reconfigured by complex technological infrastructures behind ubiquitous screens and interfaces.
 This thesis explores how real-time computation reconfigures the immanent sense of liveness, examining the complexity of our current computational environment as evident in the increasing use of data queries, the instantaneous transmission of data streams and the seamless running of automated agents.